caozhenxiang/ICPD/README.md

 # ICPD
 ===============================

 Repository for developing the interactive algorithm for change point detection (CPD) task.
-More information can be found in the paper **An Interactive Algorithm for Change Point Detection**.
+More information can be found in the paper **A Semi-supervised Interactive Algorithm for Change Point Detection**.

 The authors of this paper are: